CLI  Prompt Builder

 • If a chip is selected, new chips will be inserted before it.
 Otherwise, new chips will be inserted at the very end.

-• Hovering over almost any chip will tell you its exact configuration.
+• Hovering over any chip will tell you its exact configuration.

 • Use arrow keys (/) to select the previous/next chip, or use Ctrl + / to move a chip left/right.